Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The 2018 Ford Escape continues the trend of reliable transmission performance.
 There are occasional reports of transmission hesitation, but these issues are not widespread.

 Software issues or sensor errors generally cause these Ford Escape Problems.
-An update to the transmission software or sensor replacement generally solves the problem.
-Repair costs can range from $100 to $600, depending on the extent of the problem and the labor level.
+An update to the transmission software or sensor replacement typically solves the problem.
+Repair costs can range from $100 to $600, depending on the extent of the problem and the labour level.

 2019 Ford Escape Transmission